 Motor Car, Driver

 Insurance Premium paid by Employer if employee is stated beneficiary in the Policy

 Subscription, Entrance Fees, Memberships.

->

-> It is mandatory and required by the Law to file personal income taxes with the Inland Revenue Authority of Singapore (IRAS).
-You will qualify as a Tax Resident if you meet the following conditions:
+It is mandatory and required by the Law to file Singapore income taxes with IRAS.

->

-> The completed forms of individual income taxes must be filed by latest the 15th of April.
+The completed forms of individual income taxes must be filed by latest the 15th of April.
 For information related to filing of taxes, we at Paul Hype Page can assist you with them, given our proven track record.
 Feel free to reach out to us.

 Assessment of Taxes and Who has to pay taxes